TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 * Experience as a CNC operator (as well as the course "Operation and programming of numerically controlled machine tools").

-* Years 2020/2021 Postgraduate studies: Programming Java applications, WSB University in Wrocław.

-* Currently, I have almost two years of experience as a Junior Software Developer in a company from the financial industry.
-The position held has a Java profile.
-In practice, it also covers programming in Kotlin, and also includes 'frontend' work with the Angular framework and several other technologies.

 * A few years ago (before taking up a job in IT) I decided to take an interest in "typical" programming and a more "modern" language (as opposed to Pascal), such as Java, so that in the future I could change the nature of my work to be more independent and universal, not directly related to production work.

 * While still working at the production plant, I decided on my own initiative (above and beyond my professional duties) to create the production tools described above, which help some employees supervise production at the plant where I was employed until September 2022.

+* Years 2020/2021 Postgraduate studies: Programming Java applications, WSB University in Wrocław.

-* Since February 2023, I have been employed as a Junior Software Developer in a company from the financial industry.
+* Currently, I have two years of experience (Since February 2023 to January 2025) as a Junior Software Developer in a company from the financial industry.
+The position held had a Java profile, and in practice also involved programming in the Kotlin language, and also included 'frontend' work with the Angular framework and several other technologies.

 [`back`](#briefly-about-me)